-- An employee must immediately report the harassment or suspected harassment, in writing, to the immediate supervisor.
+- 1) An employee must immediately report the harassment or suspected harassment, in writing, to the immediate supervisor.
 If the immediate supervisor is the source of the alleged harassment, or, is so closely associated with the source of the harassment that the employee does not feel comfortable reporting to that person, the employee may report the complaint to the department director.
-If the department director is the source of the alleged harassment, or is so closely associated with the source of the harassment that the employee does not feel comfortable reporting to that person, the employee may report the complaint to the mayor. - 2) Employees have a responsibility to report harassment.
+If the department director is the source of the alleged harassment, or is so closely associated with the source of the harassment that the employee does not feel comfortable reporting to that person, the employee may report the complaint to the department that the employee does not feel comfortable reporting to that person, the employee may report the complaint to the mayor. - 2) Employees have a responsibility to report harassment.
 Employees should not wait to report the harassment or discrimination until the acts become so pervasive or offensive that they create a hostile working environment.
 Employees should note that failure to report harassment creates a situation where a harassed employee's situation is much more likely to remain unresolved.
-The very worst thing for an employee to do in a harassment situation is to fail to report it. - If the complaint involves sexual harassment and the complaining employee prefers to speak with a person of the employee's same gender, the City will make every effort to accommodate that request. - 4) Any supervisor or department head who learns of or receives a complaint of harassment through any means (including witnessing, overhearing, learning of a rumor, or otherwise becoming aware of alleged harassment in the workplace) is obligated to report it to the next highest authority. - 5) Each complaint shall be treated confidentially and be fully investigated internally.
+The very worst thing for an employee to do in a harassment situation is to fail to report it. - 3) If the complaint involves sexual harassment and the complaining employee prefers to speak with a person of the employee's same gender, the City will make every effort to accommodate that request. - 4) Any supervisor or department head who learns of or receives a complaint of harassment through any means (including witnessing, overhearing, learning of a rumor, or otherwise becoming aware of alleged harassment in the workplace) is obligated to report it to the next highest authority. - 5) Each complaint shall be treated confidentially and be fully investigated internally.
 A determination of the facts and an appropriate response will be made on a case-by-case basis.